 We ask you to keep that secret with us so that we all get to keep enjoying them.
 If we blow it, we won’t be able to get these deals anymore.
 It’s pretty simple and very important.

 Though Vinomofo was launched in 2011, it really started life back in 2007 in the garage of brothers-in-law and fellow wine geeks Justin Dry and Andre Eikmeier, who just wanted to do something cool for wine geeks and producers.

 Andre was excited by the “voice of the people”, the idea of real people rating and reviewing wines and sharing their recommendations, and Justin had discovered Facebook whilst travelling in South America, and wanted to create a social network for wine nerds.

 Wine producers were excited about getting their wines in front of the Qwoffers, but they weren’t so keen on the idea of paying anything to do so, and the boys soon found themselves struggling to pay the bills let alone support their families.
 In fact, by Christmas 2008 they were stone broke, and under real pressure to give it all up and go and get jobs.

-They became known as the “Digital Wine Guys”, the voice of a new generation Gen X and Gen Y wine lovers, embracing social and mobile technology as it emerged, and encouraging the wine industry to embrace it and grow their own tribes.
+They became known as the "digital wine guys", the voice of Gen X and Y wine lovers, embracing social and mobile technology as it emerged, and encouraging the wine industry to embrace it and grow their own tribes.